Optimal Transport under Group Fairness Constraints: Two Strategies for Approximately Fair OT

-\begin{ex}[Mahalanobis cost] Assume $\mathcal{X}=\mathcal{Y}=\mathbb{R}^d$.
+Our approach can accommodate a wide range of parameterizations for $c_{\theta}$. \begin{ex}[Mahalanobis cost] Assume $\mathcal{X}=\mathcal{Y}=\mathbb{R}^d$.
 For a PSD matrix $\mathbf{M}$, the Mahalanobis cost $c_{\mathbf{M}}$ is defined by $c_{\mathbf{M}}(x,y) = (x - y)^\top\mathbf{M}(x - y)$.
 This corresponds to applying a linear transformation to $x$ and $y$ before computing the squared Euclidean distance.
-A key advantage of this parametrization is its interpretability: the learned matrix $\mathbf{M}$ directly reveals which directions or features in the data are emphasized or downweighted in the transport cost. \end{ex}
+A key advantage of this parametrization is its interpretability: the learned matrix $\mathbf{M}$ directly reveals which directions or features in the data are emphasized or downweighted in the transport cost. \end{ex} \begin{ex}[Neural cost] A more flexible parametrization uses neural networks $\phi_{\theta_1}:\mathcal{X} \to \mathbb{R}^k$ and $\phi_{\theta_2}:\mathcal{Y} \to \mathbb{R}^k$ to embed the inputs, defining the cost as $c_{\theta}(x,y) = \lVert\phi_{\theta_1}(x) - \phi_{\theta_2}(y)\rVert^2_2$.
+The networks can be trained from scratch or initialized from a pretrained model and fine-tuned for the specific OT task, enabling highly expressive cost functions that capture complex relationships between $x$ and $y$. \end{ex} \textbf{Fairness on unseen samples.} A key advantage of our cost learning approach is that it produces a reusable cost function, which can be directly applied to match new samples.
+This naturally raises the question of whether transport plans obtained by solving an optimal transport problem with the learned cost on previously unseen data will maintain a comparable level of fairness.